 South Gloucestershire

 § This page gives an overview of the South Gloucestershire local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ South Gloucestershire lies north of Bristol, with market towns, rural villages, and suburban communities.
 Yate and Thornbury are key centres, the latter with its Tudor castle.
 The Severn Estuary forms the western boundary, crossed by the Severn Bridges, while the Cotswold Edge rises to the east with scenic hills and villages.
 The district’s landscape is a mix of farmland, rivers, and historic sites, blending rural charm with proximity to urban Bristol.

-The administrative boundary of South Gloucestershire can be viewed on OpenStreetMap: District Boundary of South Gloucestershire.
+The administrative boundary of South Gloucestershire can also be viewed on OpenStreetMap: District Boundary of South Gloucestershire.

 Key Facts about South Gloucestershire